 >

-On Cubs with standard tranmissions, the spring pin that connects the transmission input shaft to the collar
+On Narrow Frame Cubs, the spring pin that connects the transmission input shaft to the collar

 on the drive shaft from the engine sometimes shears.
 When this happens, it is pretty tough to get the pieces

-of the broken pin out and to get a new pin properly located.
-To aid in this, I have drilled a 3/8" diameter
+of the broken pin out and to get a new pin properly located unless the frame already has an access hole for a punch.

-hole in the frame, in line with the hole in the transmission shaft.
+hole in the top of the frame, in line with the hole in the transmission shaft.
 Now I can insert a 1/4" diameter 8" long

 tool steel drift through that hole and align it with the pin in the shaft to drive out the broken parts.